-Electricians install, maintain and repair electrical systems in industrial, commercial and domestic environments.
+An Electrician will install, maintain and repair electrical systems in industrial, commercial and domestic environments.
 Electricians might work in both indoor and outdoor settings.
 Electrical equipment and systems may include switchboards, motors, cables, fuses, thermal relays, fault current protection switches, heating, lighting, air conditioning and metering equipment as well as crime and fire alarm systems and renewable energy technologies.
 They are able to work on their own proficiently and work without immediate supervision in the most efficient and economical manner.
 They may contribute to the design of electrical systems.
 They are able to set out jobs from drawings and specifications and requisition the necessary installation materials.

 |Duration||Typical completion time is likely to be 48 months.
 This may reduce if an apprentice is part-qualified or has relevant experience on entry.|

-All Fees and prices shown on the website are for courses starting in the 2018-19 academic year unless stated otherwise, and are correct at the time of entering/printing information, however these may be subject to change.
+All fees, prices and funding information shown on this page are for courses starting in the 2022-23 academic year unless stated otherwise, and are correct at the time of entering/printing information, however these may be subject to change due to factors outside of our control.
 The College cannot accept legal or financial liability as a result of any such changes.